tildeleb/mpeg-decoder/README.md

 mpeg-decoder
 ============
-*Codebase currently under heavy development*

 Simple, expositional mpeg-1 decoder written in pure go; not a production quality decoder.

 Soon to be added will be the code to perform the iDCT and pixel reconstruction.

 A (very) simple video viewer (vogl) based on OpenGL is planned.

 Note: the code was transliterated from some (incomplete) C code I wrote a number of years ago.
 The code itself is not too bad at this point.
 However, some of the structure names still use old style C naming.